arknfel/NodePG2/README.md

 # Storefront Backend REST API

-An MVP NodeJS, Typescript based REST API application of a storefront where users can signup, signin, make orders, add products and to their orders, view their orders, view available products and get detailed order views along with some dashboard views.
+An MVP NodeJS, Typescript based REST API application of a storefront where users can signup, signin, make orders, add products to their orders, view their orders, view available products and get detailed order views along with some dashboard views.

 The API app offers minimal administration functionality on users and products which can be easily extended.